 - 1. Connect the external monitor to another computer to make sure that it works. - 2.
 Reconnect the external monitor to your computer. - 3.
 Refer to the manual shipped with the external monitor to check the resolutions and refresh rates that are supported. - If the external monitor supports the same resolution as the computer display or a higher resolution, view output on the external monitor or on both the external monitor and the computer display. - If the external monitor supports a lower resolution than the computer display, view output on the external monitor only.
 (If you view output on both the computer display and the external monitor, the external monitor screen will be blank or distorted.) - Problem: You cannot set a higher resolution than the present one on your external monitor.
 Solution: Make sure that the monitor information is correct.
-Do the following:
+If necessary, update the monitor driver. - Problem: The screen is unreadable or distorted.

-- 1. Right-click on the desktop and do the following: - For Windows 7 and Windows 8.1: Click Screen resolution. - For Windows 10: Click Display settings.
+- The monitor information is correct and the appropriate monitor type is selected.
+Refer to the solution to the above problem. - Make sure that an appropriate refresh rate is selected by doing the following: - 1.
+Connect the external monitor to the monitor connector, and then connect the monitor to an electrical outlet. - 2.
+Turn on the external monitor and the computer. - 3.
+Right-click on the desktop and do the following: - For Windows 7 and Windows 8.1: Click Screen resolution. - For Windows 10: Click Display settings.
 Show the displayed window in full screen.
 Then click Advanced display settings.